fanoframework/fanoframework.github.io/deployment/docker/index.md

 FROM httpd:2.4
 ```

-This tells Docker to create container image based Apache 2.4.
-This is Debian-based image with common Apache modules are installed.
+This tells Docker to create container image with Apache 2.4.
+This is Debian-based image with common Apache modules  installed.

 Now append lines below.
 We make sure that `mod_cgi`, `mod_cgid` and `mod_rewrite` modules are loaded by modifying main Apache configuration like so.